-Dolly Parton Is Still Helping Fire Victims: She Invites Visitors To Gatlinburg, Pigeon Forge, And Dollywood In Sevier County Tennessee
+Dolly Parton Is Still Helping Fire Victims: She Invites Visitors To Gatlinburg, Pigeon Forge, And Dollywood In Sevier County, Tennessee

 “It is a blessing that the business districts in Gatlinburg and Pigeon Forge were untouched, but there are more than a thousand families who lost their homes.
 The places you know and love about the mountains and come to visit are open and operating and helping with the recovery, but those families who lost everything need our help and our prayers to get through.”

-Dolly Parton’s Dollywood theme park was completely undamaged by the fire, it is currently closed for winter.
+Dolly Parton’s Dollywood theme park was completely undamaged by the fire,but it is currently closed for winter.
 Many other Pigeon Forge Tennessee attractions are open, though.

-Dolly Parton’s Dollywood, in Pigeon Forge, will be opening again for the spring on March 18.
+Dolly Parton’s Dollywood in Pigeon Forge will be opening again for the spring on March 18.
 Nearby Gatlinburg is also developing new tourist attractions including a new $47 million mountaintop tourist facility.
 Anakeesta Village will offer a choice of chairlift or gondola style access.
 See the video for details.

-In addition to the old Gatlinburg Tennessee attractions, and Dolly Parton’s Dollywood in Pigeon Forge, this new Anakeesta project is being built, during these winter months, according to The Knoxville News Sentinel.
+In addition to the old Gatlinburg Tennessee attractions, and Dolly Parton’s Dollywood in Pigeon Forge, this new Anakeesta project is being built during the winter months, according to The Knoxville News Sentinel.
 A new 70-acre attraction should be open by June and will create about 130 new jobs.

-In Gatlinburg Tennessee, the mountaintop Anakeesta Village project will be accessible from downtown, near the Ripley’s Aquarium by way of a half mile “Chondola” ride.
+In Gatlinburg Tennessee, the mountaintop Anakeesta Village project will be accessible from downtown near the Ripley’s Aquarium by way of a half mile “Chondola” ride.
 By July, Anakeesta will feature the first American single rail “mountain coaster.”
-There will be shops, rides and child-friendly activities at Anakeesta Village.
+There will be shops, rides, and child-friendly activities at Anakeesta Village.

 Dolly Parton and her people are hanging tough and waiting for spring in Pigeon Forge and Gatlinburg after wildfires ravaged Sevier County.
-Parton is still receiving donations through The Dollywood Foundation.
+Parton is still receiving donations through the Dollywood Foundation.

 Dolly Parton has raised most of the funds to cover six months for the “My People” fund through The Dollywood Foundation.
-Dollywood has been able to provide the $1000 a month checks but more is needed.
+Dollywood has been able to provide the $1000 a month checks, but more is needed.
 Dolly Parton invited the public to visit Gatlinburg as a way to help her people who are devastated by the fire.

 “It is important that people remember other than donating, the best way to help the people in Sevier County is to visit.
 Tourism is what Sevier County is all about and we need you to visit to make that work.”

 Gatlinburg and Pigeon Forge Tennessee’s tourism is suffering after the fire.
 People saw the fire videos and think the entire place it gutted, but the cities survived.
 There is still plenty to see and do in Gatlinburg and Pigeon Forge.
-Dollywood is opening in March and Anakeesta will open in June.
-All of Ripley’s attractions including the Ripley’s Aquarium are now open for business.
+Dollywood is opening in March, and Anakeesta will open in June.
+All of Ripley’s attractions, including the Ripley’s Aquarium, are now open for business.

 Dolly Parton’s Dollywood Foundation checks are keeping most residents afloat, along with church donations and the often short time wages they are making.
 Higher rents for available apartments and homes are making it difficult, though.
 The Knoxville News Sentinel tells the story of a Gatlinburg family earning $350 a week and often less in winter.
 The only available cabin they could find was $1500 a month.